 I have been going to Graye’s Greenhouse for many, many years.
 I go there to find the unusual, the unexpected, the houseplants I can’t live without.
 I also love to visit with the owners.
-Graye’s is known for their succulents, unusual geraniums, and truly miniature houseplants.
-These plants are not easy to find.
+Graye’s is known for its succulents, unusual geraniums, and truly miniature houseplants; many not easy to find.

 This independent garden center owned by the same family for almost 100 years is a great testament to the endurance and love of plants many families still have here in Michigan.
 I love this greenhouse and want to see it continue on for many years to come.
 If you live in SE Michigan, make sure you visit this small business in Plymouth.